 If I thought putting themselves down helped my clients to recover from their problems, I’d say “Do it.
 Really stick the boot in.
 Go for the jugular.”

 But it doesn’t help.
-If you’re too busy castigating yourself for your perceived wrong-doings you can’t hear what’s really going on within you.
-If you stop spewing venom at yourself, and instead adopt a curious and concerned approach to your behaviour, you stand a much better chance of understanding why you eat the way you do.
+If you’re too busy beating yourself up for your perceived wrong-doings you can’t hear what’s really going on within you.
+If you stop being nasty to yourself, and instead adopt a curious and concerned approach to your behaviour, you stand a much better chance of understanding why you eat the way you do.

 What it does mean is that, while you still hold yourself personally accountable and treat others well, you also treat yourself with kindness, compassion and respect.